LukasCBossert/das-versprechen-der-vernetzung/Notebook/README.md

-# Notebook -- Script for the workshop
+# Notebook -- Script for the workshop and beyond

 In this folder you can find the different versions of the script, which was used for the workshop to visualize and analyze a network.